ryosuke-oshida/emOjis/README.md

 2) Can I use this for free?
  - Of course not, you should pay me some respects.
 Sorry im kidding.
 YES, you an use this for free.

-3) I have way too much money and want to spare good about of it to you deperately.
+3) I have way too much money and want to spare good about of it to you desperately.
  - Why not.
 I am happy to accept your donation.
 I love you.

 ## LICENSE